afeld/python-public-policy/exam.md

 ## Topics

-The exam will cover the following:
+The following is in scope for the exam:

 - Python fundamentals
   - Types